22Neves/devsite-docs/guides/checkout-api-orders/reserve-capture.en.md

 The reserve of amounts happens when a purchase is made and its amount is reserved from the total limit of the card, ensuring that the value is kept until the completion of processing, which is to say, its capture.

-To carry out an authorization of a reserved amount, send a **POST** request with your test Access Token and all the necessary attributes  to the endpoint [/v1/orders :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/create/post).
+To carry out an authorization of a reserved amount, send a **POST** request with your :toolTipComponent[test Access Token]{link="/developer/pt" linkText="Chave privada de testes da aplicação criada no Mercado Pago e que é utilizada no _backend_.
+Você pode acessá-la através de **Suas integrações > Detalhes da aplicação > Testes > Credenciais de teste**."} and all the necessary attributes  to the endpoint [/v1/orders :TagComponent{textTag="API"}](/developers/en/reference/order/online-payments/create/post).
 You'll need to set the `capture_mode` field to `manual` to later capture the funds you set aside.

 ```curl
 curl -X POST \